 <H1>Stylist as auteur

 <NP>The degree of creative freedom and directorial control enjoyed by a freelance stylist can vary dramatically.
 For example, stylists for commercial projects, such as photography for home shopping catalogues, may be employed solely to source and collect appropriate props for each shoot whereas for other jobs they may equally be expected to ‘art direct’ the photography, working alongside the photographer in the studio and being actively involved in the planning, organization and production of the shoot.
 This variation in levels of responsibility can often be dependent on budget constraints, the degree of involvement of the client and the experience or reputation of the stylist.
-Another participant, who interviewed for the same research project a freelance stylist, claims that the degree of creative control accorded to a stylist is dependent on the stylist’s own level of ambition, maintaining that some stylists ‘make this job not feel like a creative job’ (BB 2014).
+Another participant, a freelance stylist who interviewed for the same research project, claims that the degree of creative control accorded to a stylist is dependent on the stylist’s own level of ambition, maintaining that some stylists ‘make this job not feel like a creative job’ (Buxton 2013, personal communication, 1st May).

 <TEXT>If a stylist has a role in the decision-making, in the generation of concepts and in the development of a narrative or theme, similarities could be drawn with the role of film director.
 Although the roles are not directly comparable, the debate around ‘auteurism’ within film theory provides a useful framework for discussion of the emergence and subsequent legitimation of styling as an occupation.
 As McIntyre explains, ascribing the making of a film to a single, artistic ‘genius’ figure reflected the film industry’s desire to achieve higher cultural status (2012: 134).
 The term ‘stylist’ was originally used in a literary context to describe the way that an author used words (Anyan and Clarke 2011) and auteurism in film theory is, according to Sellors (2010: 11), ‘rooted in the Romantic concept of the author’.
 Within the field of fashion theory McRobbie (1998) has criticized the fact that British art schools continue to promote the notion of designer as auteur, or romantic artist and it is perhaps possible to frame the stylist within a similar debate.